callstack/repack/website/docs/code-splitting/guide-async-chunks.md

 At this point all the code used by `StudentSide.js` will be put into `student.chunk.bundle` and `TeacherSide.js` into `teacher.chunk.bundle`.

-Before we can actually render out application, we need to configure [`ScriptManager`](../api/repack/client/classes/ScriptManager) so it can resolve out chunks:
+Before we can actually render out application, we need to instantiate [`ScriptManager`](../api/repack/client/classes/ScriptManager), so it can resolve the chunks:

 ```js
 // index.js